sjYoondeltar/myRL_example/README.md

-# IQN_example
+# RL_example

-Implicit quantile network for GYM cartpole and other RL problem
+- Implicit quantile network for GYM cartpole and other RL problem
+- Hindsight experiance replay for the 2d arm

 # Reference